marius311/ParameterizedNotebooks.jl/README.md

 [![runtests](https://github.com/marius311/ParameterizedNotebooks.jl/actions/workflows/runtests.yml/badge.svg)](https://github.com/marius311/ParameterizedNotebooks.jl/actions/workflows/runtests.yml)

-Turn a Jupyter notebook into general purpose Julia function which can be run repeatedly from the same or other Julia sessions with different input arguments.
+Turn a Jupyter notebook or specific sections within a Jupyter notebook into general purpose Julia function which can be run repeatedly from the same or other Julia sessions with different input arguments.

 ## Install